QMTesting/qmtesting.github.io/_posts/2025-07-23-software-testing-write-effective-test-cases.md

 ## Introduction

-Test cases are a set of conditions or actions performed on a software application to verify its functionality, behavior, or performance.
-They outline the steps that need to be taken along with the expected outcomes to ensure that the software meets its specified requirements.
-Test cases are typically written by software testers or quality assurance professionals based on the requirements and design of the software.
+To ensure a software application functions as intended, a series of structured steps, called Test Cases, are followed.
+Each test case step has a defined expectation for the outcome.
+This process helps verify that the system behaves correctly and meets its specified requirements.
+These procedures are typically developed by software testers or quality assurance professionals, drawing from the application's design and documented objectives.

 ## How to Write Effective Software Test Cases